School Info, Enrollment & Policies

 Berklee Online recognizes the integrity of college-level coursework completed at other higher education institutions and strives to award as much transfer credit as possible to assist students in pursuit of their academic and musical goals.

 A maximum of 60 transfer credits aligned with a student’s degree program can be accepted from external colleges and/or universities with regional accreditation.
-Courses must be passed with a grade of C, 73%, 2.0 or better.
+Courses must be passed with a grade of comparable to C, 73%, 2.0 or better.